cosmos/sdk-tutorials/academy/2-cosmos-concepts/15-bridges.md

 The Gravity Bridge consists of several components:

 * **`Gravity.sol`:** an Ethereum smart contract on the Ethereum blockchain.
-* **Cosmos Gravity module:** a Cosmos module designed to run on the Cosmos Hub.
+* **Gravity module:** a Cosmos module designed to run on the Cosmos Hub.
 * **Orchestrator:** a program that runs on Cosmos validators, which monitors the Ethereum chain and submits events that occur on Ethereum to the Interchain as messages.
 * **Relayers:** a network of nodes that compete for the opportunity to earn fees for sending transactions on behalf of the Cosmos validators.

 Tokens are locked on the Ethereum side by sending them to the `Gravity.sol` smart contract.
 This emits an event that is observable to validators running the orchestrator.
-When a quorum of validators agrees that tokens have been locked on Ethereum, including the requisite confirmation blocks, a relayer is selected to send an instruction to the Cosmos Gravity module, which issues new tokens.
+When a quorum of validators agrees that tokens have been locked on Ethereum, including the requisite confirmation blocks, a relayer is selected to send an instruction to the Gravity module, which issues new tokens.
 This is non-dilutive - it does not increase the circulating supply because an equal number of tokens is locked on the Ethereum side.

 To transfer tokens from the Cosmos Hub to the Ethereum blockchain, tokens on the Interchain network are destroyed and an equal number is released (they were previously deposited) from the `Gravity.sol` smart contract.

 <HighlightBox type="info">

-The Cosmos Gravity Bridge is designed to run on the Cosmos Hub.
+The Gravity Bridge is designed to run on the Cosmos Hub.
 It focuses on maximum design simplicity and efficiency.
 The bridge can transfer ERC-20 assets originating on Ethereum to a Cosmos-based chain and back to Ethereum.
 Transactions are batched, with transfers netted out.
 This creates efficiency at scale and lowers the transaction cost for each transfer.

 </HighlightBox>